syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 ## Custom paper size

-Print preview window's Page Size drop down will display only the suported paper sizes of the selected printer.
-When the Diagram page size is not supported by the selected printer then the Print button will be disabled and Page Size drop-down will ask you to choose the supported page size.
+Print preview window's page size drop down will display only the suported paper sizes of the selected printer.
+When the Diagram page size is not supported by the selected printer, then the Print button will be disabled and Page Size drop-down will ask you to choose the supported page size.

 ![CustomPaperSize](Printing_images/unsupportedpapersize.png)

-Using `OnSelectedPrinterChanged` virtual method of `DiagramPrintManager`, we can add the custom pager sizes to the selected printer apart from the default supported paper sizes.
-Please refer the code example as below.
+Using the `OnSelectedPrinterChanged` virtual method of `DiagramPrintManager`, you can add the custom pager sizes to the selected printer apart from the default supported paper sizes.
+Refer to the following code example.

 {% tabs %}